rafaelbiriba/my-local-putio/README.md

 - Supports SOCKS5 proxy for an even more secure and anonymous transfer, with kill switch, so the application will stop if the proxy became unavailable.
 No leak connections.
 - Resume broken/stopped downloads, so you don't have to start from the begin of your huge file.
 - Simple and easy to run
+- Option to delete the file from put.io after the download

 #### Planned features:

-- Option to delete the file on put.io after sync
 - Option to download the subtitle if available in put.io list

 #### Future or ideas: (Feel free to contribute to the list)